Disable Single App Mode on devices without internet

 Unenroll and remove SAM using Apple Configurator

-This option removes the MDM enrollment from the device, and in doing so, removes the single app lock configuration.
-This is more of a “nuke” option than anything, and is less preferable than the method mentioned above as the device will need to be re-enrolled with MDM, possibly using DEP, which requires wiping the device.
+This option removes the MDM enrollment from the device and, in doing so, removes the single app lock configuration.
+This is more of a "nuke" option than anything and is less preferable than the method mentioned above, as the device will need to be re-enrolled with MDM, possibly using DEP, which requires wiping the device.

 1. Install Apple Configurator to a macOS system.